 A Welcoming Home for Adults with Mental Illness

-All of our residents receive their psychiatric care from providers in the community.
+Located near Yale University in the city of New Haven, Connecticut, Parents’ Foundation for Transitional Living offers a welcoming home for adults who have a mental illness.
+All our residents receive their psychiatric care from providers in the community.
 Residents and their treatment providers determine the level of care that is appropriate for their mental health needs.
 New Haven offers a broad variety of psychiatric treatment options including psychiatrists, psychologists and licensed therapists, intensive outpatient programs, and cutting-edge research programs.
-The case managers and residential staff at Parents’ Foundation work closely with the resident, the family, and treatment providers to support each resident’s participation in treatment.
+The direct care staff at Parents’ Foundation work closely with the resident, the family, and treatment providers to support each resident’s participation in treatment.

 Who is Right for Parents’ Foundation Living?